Gert Handberg

 Gert Handberg (born 30 May 1969 in Brædstrup) is a Danish former international motorcycle speedway rider.
 He earned 20 caps for the Denmark national speedway team.

 Career

-Gert joined Cradley Heathens in 1988 on a recommendation, after winning the Danish Junior Championship during the 1986 Danish speedway season.
+Handberg joined Cradley Heathens in 1988 on a recommendation, after winning the Danish Junior Championship during the 1986 Danish speedway season.
 He rode for the club for six consecutive seasons.

 In 1992, Handberg became the champion of Denmark and won the bronze medal in the 1992 Individual Speedway World Championship, this was despite suffering broken jaw and leg injuries in a British league match during the same season.

-He was a member of the Denmark speedway team when they won the 1991 World Team Cup.
-He also won the World Under-21 Championship in 1989 and finished 3rd in the 1992 senior world final.
+Handberg was a member of the Denmark speedway team when they won the 1991 World Team Cup.
+He also won the World Under-21 Championship in 1989 and finished third in the 1992 senior world final.